Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we present a first language-prompted localization dataset with 6M pre-training data and 500K Instruction-following data across various scenarios.
-Leveraging this dataset, we propose a pure Large Vision Language Model based baseline, \textbf{Griffon}.
-It is capable of localizing objects based on the input texts at any granularity, without introducing any priors, detection modules, or specail tokens. \textbf{Griffon} achieves the state-of-the-art results on referring expression comprehension task and approaches the capabilities of visual expert model Faster RCNN on the detection benchmark.

-\textbf{Limitations.} In this paper, \textbf{Griffon} is an innovative baseline purely based on the Large Vision Language models (LVLMs), capable of localizing objects at any granularity.
-However, in this paper, we mainly focus on the localization and conduct experiments only in this domain.
-Integrating other tasks into \textbf{Griffon} is our limitation and future direction.
+In this paper, we present the first Language-prompted Localization Dataset across all possible localization-related scenarios.
+Leveraging this dataset, we establish a pure LVLM-based localization baseline, \textbf{Griffon}.
+It is capable of localizing objects based on the input texts at any granularity, without introducing any priors, detection modules, or special tokens. \textbf{Griffon} achieves the state-of-the-art results on the REC task and phrase grounding task and approaches the performance of visual expert model Faster RCNN on the detection benchmark.
+These results prove that a single LVLM can also do well in fine-grained visual perception tasks without external aids.
+We hope and believe our attempts at unified encoding for localization and the promising results achieved in object detection will facilitate the deep integration of visual tasks and vision-language tasks, offering potential utility to the broader community.
+As we mainly focus on localization and conduct experiments only in this domain, which might be a limitation, integrating more tasks into \textbf{Griffon} is our future direction.